Scrimshaw Tusk, Māori War Canoe, Walrus Ivory

 The engraving covers the outer curve of the tusk, depicting a fully crewed double-hulled war canoe with figures rendered in fine line work against a lightly shaded ground.
 The ivory retains its natural cream tone with light age color developing along the surface.
 The form and scale are consistent with decorative scrimshaw production of the period.

-We ship free anywhere in the world, fully insured, packed by hand.
+We ship free within the United States, fully insured, packed by hand.